Clarence Wilkinson

-Clarence Sayward Wilkinson (born September 26, 1910 in Gloucester, Massachusetts, died July 12, 1996 in Bremen, Maine) was an American politician who served as Mayor of Beverly, Massachusetts from 1951–1957, State Representative from 1957 to 1961, Town Manager of Saugus from 1968 to 1970, and Town Manager of Boothbay Harbor, Maine from 1970 to 1975.
+Clarence Sayward Wilkinson (born September 26, 1910 – July 12, 1996) was an American politician who served as Mayor of Beverly, Massachusetts, from 1951 to 1957, State Representative from 1957 to 1961, Town Manager of Saugus from 1968 to 1970, and Town Manager of Boothbay Harbor, Maine, from 1970 to 1975.

-Beverly
+Career

-Wilkinson was elected Mayor of Beverly, Massachusetts in 1950 and re-elected in 1952, 1954, and 1956.
+Wilkinson was born in Gloucester, Massachusetts.
+He was elected Mayor of Beverly, Massachusetts in 1950 and re-elected in 1952, 1954, and 1956.
 During his tenure as Mayor, Beverly celebrated its 325th anniversary, hosted World Heavyweight Boxing Champion Rocky Marciano, hosted two Sports Car Club of America auto racing events, and built two new schools.
+Prior to becoming Mayor, Wilkinson spent four years as a member of the Beverly Board of Aldermen.

 In 1953, Wilkinson was a candidate for State Representative, but lost in the Republican primary to Herbert Tuckerman.

 In 1955, Wilkinson received a type-written letter containing a threat to kill him if he did not pay four million dollars.
 An investigation by Beverly police revealed that the letter was written by a fourteen-year-old boy at a junior high school.

-Prior to becoming Mayor, Wilkinson spent four years as a member of the Beverly Board of Aldermen.

-State government

 Wilkinson was elected State Representative in 1956.
 He served as State Representative and Mayor simultaneously during his final year as Mayor.
 He was reelected in 1958, but lost the 1960 Republican primary to George L. Allen.

 In 1962, Wilkinson was named Associate State Commissioner of Public Works.

-Return to Beverly government

-In 1965, Wilkinson made a return to elected office in Beverly as a member of the Board of Aldermen.
+In 1965, he made a return to elected office in Beverly as a member of the Board of Aldermen.
 In 1966, the town offered 207 acres of land abutting Beverly Municipal Airport to Boeing in attempt to convince them to build a proposed multimillion-dollar plant in Beverly.
 Wilkinson served as the town's liaison officer in the ultimately unsuccessful project.
 In 1967, Wilkinson ran again for Mayor, but finished third in the primary behind James A. Vitale and Herbert Grimes.